atrevisan/atrevisan.github.io/cv.md

 ## Allan Caminha Trevisan

+Residence: Curitiba - Paraná - Brazil
+Date of birth: 12/07/1988
+Telephone: +55(41)3336-1378
+email: allan.caminha.trevisan@gmail.com

-A software developer engaged in developing solutions for various plataforms and programming languages.
-Currently my main interests lie in web development using the .net framework and Javascript.
-I have experience in the software industry, where i worked in a company that builds customized applications and offer coding services for other companies.
-There i worked in two projects related to the air transportation industry.
-During university i have also engaged myself in a scientific internship at a research institution, there i worked at the Center of Engineering for Inteligent Systems where i developed a project in the area of multiagent systems.
-During university i have also participated in the educational tutoring program where we developed activities related to teatching, research and extension.
+I'm a software developer engaged in the development of solution for various platforms and programming languages.
+My main interests concentrate in the development of web and desktop applications with the .NET platform.
+I have experience in the software industry, where i worked in a company that develops custom solutions for companies of various segments.
+In this company i participated into two projects of systems that are used by the air transportation industry.
+Throughout my time in university i participated in a scientic internship programe into a public reasearch institute.
+In this institution i worked in a Artificial Inteligence laboratory where i developed a project in which i developed applications that integrated a multiagents plataform with a project manah=gement system.
+In university i also participated in the tutoring educational programe.
+This programe was about the development of activities related to teatching, research and extension.
+One of the projects developed at the time was the elaboration of a course in the C programming language for the students in the eletronics and informatics departaments.
+Nowadays i'm working as a freelance developer.

 ### Degree
-Bachelor in Information Systems.
-[Federal University of Technology - Paraná] (http://utfpr.edu.br/).
+Undergrad: Bachelor in Information Systems.
+Institution: [Federal University of Technology - Paraná] (http://utfpr.edu.br/).

 ### Professional experience

+**Company:** CINQ Technologies (from January 2014 to May 2014) **Project:** The system SITA-Insight from SITA is a system with the goal of monitoring the air fare marked and to detect changes in prices, availability and to manage the air fares creation and modification workflow in response to changes in the market, aiding companies to deal with the complexity of the air industry business rules and to analyse the big load of data from competitors comming from the ATPCO (Airline Tariff Publishing Company) feed, the fares distribution standard for the american market.
+The project was developed in Java, EJB's, Java Swing with JBuilder in the client side and weblogic applications server.
+It was a project between Brazil and Canada, and the majority of actities was developed in a virttualized environment.
+**Activities:**
+- To use the Eclipse IDE.
+- Bug fixing and development of new features.
+- Development of webservices.
+- To use Quality Center for bug tracking.
+- Criation and execution of test scenarios.
+- To use SVN version control system.

+**Company:** CINQ Technologies (from February 2013 to December 2013) **Project:** The SITATEX IP system from SITA is a messages client based in the type b protocol and used by the air transportation industry, with a base of more than 20.000 instalations.
+The system comunicates with the SITATEX server deplyed into two data centers.
+It is a Windows based applications that was developed for the last 20 years (with a DOS version in the beginning) and in 2010 ported for Windows 7, receiving improovements since then.
+The applications was developed above the .NET platform with the use of C++, C# and MFC (Microsoft Foundation Classes).
+The project was developed with the SCRUM methodology, with the stuff working from the US, France and Brazil.
+**Activities:**
+- To use the Visual Studio IDE.
+- Bug fixing and the development of new features.
+- To use the JIRA project management tool.
+- Creation and execution of test cenarios.
+- To use SVN version control system.
+- To interact with the Quality Assurance team from Atlanta.
+- To manage configurations and build distribution to the SITA team of operations.
+- Documentation updates.

+**Company:** Paraná Institute of Technology (TECPAR) (from september 2011 to august 2012) **Project**

 ####C++ and C# developer, Cinq Technologies
 - Maintenance for a messages client system based on the type b protocol used in the air cargo industry.
 - Bug fixes and development of new features.